 4 Things to Know Before Going to an Auto Body Shop in South Dakota

-Shop around: Sioux Falls has many quality auto body shops to choose from, so take the time to find one that can provide you with the services you need at an affordable price.
+Shop around: Lennox has many quality auto body shops to choose from, so take the time to find one that can provide you with the services you need at an affordable price.
 It's important to research several options before settling on one provider and make sure that their work meets your expectations.

 Look for certifications: South Dakota auto body shops must be certified by the state to operate legally.
 Make sure any shop you consider is fully licensed and has up-to-date training, so that you know your vehicle will receive quality professional care.

-Talk to a technician: Once you have narrowed down potential Sioux Falls auto body shops, it's important to talk directly with a technician from each one before making a decision.
+Talk to a technician: Once you have narrowed down potential Lennox auto body shops, it's important to talk directly with a technician from each one before making a decision.
 Ask questions about the process, pricing, and timeframe so that you can get an accurate idea of what services they offer and how long the work may take to complete.

 4 Steps of Insurance Claims Process After an Accident in South Dakota

 Step 1: Contact Your Insurance Company.
-After an accident in Sioux Falls SD, the first step you should take is to contact your insurance company as soon as possible.
+After an accident in Lennox SD, the first step you should take is to contact your insurance company as soon as possible.
 Be sure to provide them with all of the necessary information about the accident, such as date and location of the incident, details of any damage or injuries sustained, and contact information for any other involved parties.